COVID-19: What you need to know

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 Swimmer's itch is an itchy rash caused by certain parasites that normally live on waterfowl and freshwater snails.
-On warm, sunny days — especially in calm freshwater lakes or ponds — these parasites can be released into the water.
+On warm, sunny days — especially in calm freshwater lakes or ponds — these parasites enter the water.
 While you swim, the parasites might burrow into your skin.
-The parasites soon die — and you're left with itchy, red, raised spots on your skin.
+The parasites soon die — and you have itchy, red, raised spots on your skin.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.